 Increase Savings

-We’ve already talked about how important it is to save for vacations and other things you don’t use daily.
+We’ve already talked about how important saving for vacations and other things you don’t use daily is.
 Saving money on these expenses will give you more time to save for the things that are truly important to you, especially kids.

 You can do this by setting up a simple strategy of paying yourself first before you can spend the money on anything else.
 The money you pay yourself goes into a specific account or investment you won’t touch until you accomplish your objectives.
 Then, use the extra cash to put toward your financial goals.